Amy McGuire

 23 Oct 2025 - Amy

 The job market is tough at the moment, not just in academia, and as I neared the end of my last position in January I was at the sharp end of it.
-I kept getting close to the finish line, but never making it across - I was the reserve for at least three positions, I had a grant come in at 1% below the funding threshold, and my attempts to cast a wider net and look beyond universities kept hitting a brick wall of “we’re not hiring at the moment”.
-I struggle most winters anyway, I’m not good at life when I can’t be outside as much as I’d like, but last winter was a pretty low ebb.
+I came close on multiple occasions without quite crossing the line: I was a reserve candidate for several roles; a grant application narrowly missed the funding threshold; and attempts to look beyond the university sector were repeatedly met with hiring freezes.
+I find winter difficult at the best of times—I am not well suited to a life lived mostly indoors—but that particular winter marked a low point.
 So, I hatched a plan to take a summer off, and reflect on whether or not all this rejection was worth it.

 Long story short: I did what any sane person would do, and I ran away to the Lake District.